sniperkit/indigo/README.md

 ### indigo_rest.yaml

-The indigo_rest.yaml file is the configuration file with the parameters affecting Indigo REST Server itself.
+The indigo_rest.yaml file is the configuration file with the parameters affecting the Indigo REST Server itself.

 ```
 #